 Johannesburg Zoo collaborates with national and international conservation organisations to promote research, awareness, and rehabilitation programs.
 Visitors can learn about the importance of protecting these species through interactive exhibits and information boards.

-The discounts don’t end there either.
-As a special treat, on the 21st of every month until 21 February 2026, visitors can enjoy entry for just R21!
+In celebration of the Johannesburg Zoo’s 121st birthday, as a special treat on the 21st of every month until 21 February 2026, visitors can enjoy entry for just R21pp.

 How to book tickets